user-nazar/Rest-API/README.md

 Description: You are on your way to finishing this insane project… Create the first of three cart pages - Shopping cart page.
 Also, here you meet one of the most popular React library - Redux.

-Variants -  (products that you are ‘selling’) the same as for previous works. (see the description to 3rd work)

 Requirements:
 All of the requirements for previous React.js works should be kept.